onenorth/cuda/README.md

 > npm install -g meteor
 ```

-This will install Meteor as a global module
+This will install Meteor as a global npm module

 #### Updating Meteor-specific modules

-To ensure all Meteor-specific modules are up-to-date, run the following from the
+Now, you need to ensure all Meteor-specific modules are up-to-date.
+After you've
-command line after installing Meteor:
+installed Meteor, run the following from the command line:

 ```
 > mrt update